312-50V13 · Question #69

 - DAn Intrusion Detection System

 The provided string is a rule written in a specific syntax used by network intrusion detection and prevention systems to identify and respond to suspicious network traffic.
-This syntax, particularly the alert action and msg keyword, is characteristic of Snort, a widely used open-source Intrusion Detection System.
+This syntax, particularly the `alert` action and `msg` keyword, is characteristic of Snort, a widely used open-source Intrusion Detection System.

-- A. A firewall IPTable rule, commonly used in Linux, has a different syntax and structure (e.g.,
+A firewall IPTable rule, commonly used in Linux, has a different syntax and structure (e.g., `iptables -A INPUT -p tcp --dport 21 -j DROP`), and does not typically include an `alert` action or `msg` field in this manner.

-iptables -A INPUT -p tcp --dport 21 -j DROP), and does not typically include analertaction ormsgfield in this manner. - B. An FTP server rule would relate to the server's configuration (e.g., user permissions, directory access) and not to network traffic monitoring with an
+An FTP server rule would relate to the server's configuration (e.g., user permissions, directory access) and not to network traffic monitoring with an `alert` action or `msg` field.

-alertaction ormsgfield. - C. A Router IPTable rule (or Access Control List) also has a different syntax focused on permitting or denying traffic flow, similar to a firewall, without the
+A Router IPTable rule (or Access Control List) also has a different syntax focused on permitting or denying traffic flow, similar to a firewall, without the `alert` and `msg` components found in an IDS rule.

-Concept tested.
-IDS rule syntax (Snort)
+Concept tested: IDS rule syntax (Snort)

-Reference. https://www.snort.org/documents/snort-users-manual
+Source: https://www.snort.org/documents/snort-users-manual

 Topics